USB-to-serial adapter: Architecture

-As a simplified example a typical standard USB to serial adapter consists of a USB processor chip which processes the USB signals.
+As a simplified example, a typical standard USB to serial adapter consists of a USB processor chip that processes the USB signals.
 The USB processor sends the processed USB signals to a serial driver chip which applies the correct voltages and sends the processed data signals to the serial output.

 For the computer to be able to detect and process the data signals drivers must be installed on the computer.
-Some chip models have drivers installed by default, including FTDI, while drivers for other chip models must be manually installed (e.g. for Windows and MacOS, WCH CH340, Silicon Labs 210x, Prolific PL2303).
+Some chip models have drivers installed by default, including FTDI, while drivers for other chip models must be manually installed (e.g. for Windows and MacOS, WCH (Jiangsu Qin Heng) CH340, Silicon Labs 210x, Prolific PL2303).

-When the USB to serial adapter is connected to the computer via the USB port the driver on the computer creates a virtual COM port which shows up in Device Manager on Windows, and under /dev on Linux and MacOS.
-This virtual COM port can be accessed and used as if it was a built-in serial COM port.
-However, the characteristics of the virtual COM port are not exactly the same as a real internal COM port, mainly due to data latency; which means that if very sensitive and precise data transfer is required, the USB to serial adapter might be unreliable and not a desired solution.
+When the USB to serial adapter is connected to the computer via the USB-port the driver on the computer creates a virtual COM port which shows up in Device Manager on Windows, and under /dev on Linux and MacOS.
+This virtual COM port can be accessed and used as if it was a built-in serial COM-port.

+However, the characteristics of the virtual COM-port are not exactly the same as a real internal COM port, mainly due to data latency; which means that if very sensitive and precise data transfer is required, the USB to serial adapter might be unreliable and not a desired solution.
 Virtual COM drivers are usually available for Windows, Linux and Mac only.